ExxonMobil is suing investors who want faster climate action

 Crain declined to discuss individual companies or shareholder proposals, and he says there isn't an objective way to determine when a shareholder proposal is politically motivated.

 ExxonMobil's critics say its lawsuit is part of a broader effort to curtail shareholder activism, especially around social and environmental issues.
-"And the reason is because it's one of the few effective avenues left to hold companies accountable," says Zinner of the Interfaith Center for Corporate Accountability.
+"And the reason is because it's one of the few effective avenues left to hold companies accountable," says Zinner of the Interfaith Center on Corporate Responsibility.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.